naveen-malla/CityGraph-Modeler/README.md

 ** Take .edgelist created above as input, run it in node2vec/main/main.py to create node embedidng .emb ** Create reconstructed adjacency matrix with node2vec/main/admatrix.py from input .emb
 * node2vec/plotncalculation:
+* ## Node2vec Plotting and Calculation

+### Description
+This directory contains scripts for generating synthetic street networks using Node2vec embeddings and calculating various features from given inputs.

+### Files

+- **plotmap.py**: Uses Cseq_predicted and reconstructed adjacency matrix to create a synthetic street network.
+- **calculation.py**: Executes calculation of features from given input.
+Required input consists of files in two folders: `Cseq_predicted_subset` (Cseq_predicted) and `syn_admatrix_subset` (Syn_admatrix) to calculate for synthetic map OR `Cseq_test_subset` (Cseq_test) and `real_admatrix_subset` (Real_admatrix) for calculating features from a real map.
+All input files are in .csv format.
+Users can choose one of the following options for metric calculation:
+  1. Average street length
+  2. Average edges per node
+  3. Average circuity
+  4. Average form factor
+  5. Average block size
+  6. Average compactness
+- **filter.py**: Given pairs of synthetic and real feature results, syncs them so that both files have the same pair of cities.
+- **removespace.py**: Executes this file to create the correct format for input files to run in plotchart.py.
+- **plotchart.py**: Plots the result from synthetic and real feature files.

 ** With node2vec/plotncalculation/plotmap.py: take the Cseq_predicted and reconstructed adjacency matrix to create synthetic street network
 ** node2vec/plotncalculation/calculation.py: Execute calculation.py to calculate the features from given input.
 Required input consists of files in 2 folders: Cseq_predicted_subset (Cseq_predicted) and syn_admatrix_subset (Syn_admatrix) to calculate for synthetic map
 *** OR